PARTICIPATE IN GROWING THE NETWORK

 Contribute financial resources for the development of the Network:

-The Work That Reconnects Network is a fiscal project of the non-profit Interhelp; all donations are tax-deductible.
+The Work That Reconnects Network is a fiscally sponsored project of Inquiring Systems Inc., a tax-exempt 501 (c) (3) nonprofit corporation.
+EIN 94-2524840.
+All donations are tax-deductible.

 Other ways to become involved: